gizmo385/gizmo385.github.io/_posts/2014-10-29-Hello-World-in-Java.md

 }
 ```

-There are two possible exits points for this method that we will be focusing on.
+There are two possible exit points for this method that we will be focusing on.
 The first calls the write function on a [WritableByteStream](http://docs.oracle.com/javase/8/docs/api/java/nio/channels/WritableByteChannel.html) whereas the second calls the write function on a FileOutputStream and passes it an array of bytes.
 However, we will be ignoring the first because at the time of writing this blog post, it is a disabled feature in the StreamEncoder as shown below:

 ```java
 // This path disabled until direct buffers are faster